peromage/rice/README.md

 # PEW - Peromage's Emacs Workstation

-This is my personal Emacs configuration together with some other common tools' settings as well.
+> Makes your workflow like pewpewpew

-This Emacs configuration is intended to be as minimal as possible.
+This is my personal Emacs configuration.
+It intends to be as minimal as possible.

 ## Get Started